edcarp/2020-12-01-edinburgh-bio-online/joining.md

 Zoom Meeting Link:
 https://ed-ac-uk.zoom.us/j/88226821952

-You'll be able to join the workshop from 13:45 (1.45pm) on Tuesday 1st December.
+You'll be able to join the workshop from 13:45 (1.45pm) on Tuesday, 1st December.
 We aim to use the same link for all sessions as a "recurring meeting", and will email again if that changes.

 ## 5. Installing necessary software (!!!)

-You'll maybe need to install some software for the workshop.
+You may need to install some software for the workshop.
 Please make sure you do this before the workshop starts.
 Full details and instructions are on the workshop page: https://edcarp.github.io/2020-12-01-edinburgh-bio-online/

 Here's a quick summary of the key things you'll need:
 * An up-to-date web browser.
 * For the Spreadsheets (Tuesday 1st) lesson: You will need access to a spreadsheet program such as LibreOffice, Google Sheets, or Microsoft Excel.
 * For the R (all other) lessons: We'll be using the University of Edinburgh's Noteable service, which just requires you to have a browser and uses the EASE login system.
 * **Backup plan for the R lessons**: We strongly recommend you install R and Rstudio on your local computer, just in case the Noteable service goes down during the workshops.
 Also, then you will have R and RStudio installed on your local computer ready to use.
-There are instructions here: https://datacarpentry.org/ecology-workshop/setup-r-workshop.html
+There are instructions here: https://datacarpentry.org/ecology-workshop/setup-r-workshop.html.

 If you have any trouble, send us an email or ask during the setup session (see below).
 We'll also be available in the Zoom meeting from 13:45am on Tuesday, should you have any last-minute software issues.